Is the Original Sin Really Not a Sin but the Original Crime?

 Whatever approach we take, the child receives the same message:

-My smile, my warm loving hands, my soft gentle voice that I know you so appreciate are only available – but only if you do what I want.
+My smile, my warm loving hands, my soft gentle voice that I know you so appreciate are available – but only if you do what I want.

 You are made to feel unworthy, inadequate, not as lovable as you could be.
 In short, not good enough as you are.